shakespete/react/JS Notes.md

   <li>Isomorphic applications are applications that can be rendered on multiple platforms.
 Universal code means that the exact same code can run in multiple environments.</li>
   <li>Referential equality === (also called identity) means that the pointers for two objects are the same.
 That is to say the objects are contained in the same memory location which leads us to the fact that pointers reference to the same object. <strong>Identity</strong> determines whether two objects share the same memory address</li>
   <li>Structural equality ==, in its turn, means that two objects have equivalent content. <strong>Equality</strong> determines if two objects contain the same state.</li>
+  <li>When we write synchronous JavaScript code, we’re providing a list of instructions that execute immediately in order.</li>
+  <li>JavaScript asynchronous tasks do not block the main thread.
+JavaScript is free to do something else while we wait for the API to return data.</li>
 </ul>

 <h3>Function Declarations</h3>